elkadi/elkadi/README.md

-- 👋 Hi, I’m Omar Elkadi, a pharmacist by education, a medical advisor and a microbiologist by profession, and a data scientist by passion
+- 👋 Hi, I’m Omar Elkadi, PhD Researcher in applied physics and a data scientist with eductaional and professional experience in pharmacy, microbiology and oncology.
-- 👀 I’m interested in biomedical data science where I can combine my practical experience and education with my passion in data science, where I have taken many courses via coursera and udacity to pursue this passion.
-My research interest is in the field of biomedical spectroscopy (3 publications)
+- 👀 I’m interested in biomedical data science where I can combine my practical experience and education with my passion in data science, where I have taken many courses via coursera and udacity to pursue this passion and implemented them during my PhD and Master degrees.
+My research interests are in the field of biomedical spectroscopy (4 publications), cancer (2 publications) and cancer-related ifections (1 publication).
-- 🌱 I’m currently learning deep learning (competed 2 courses), python (competed 3 courses), R (competed 8 courses), Django, Microbiology and Immunology and biomedcal spectroscopy (Master Degree)
+- 🌱 I’m currently learning deep learning (competed 2 courses), python (competed 3 courses), R (competed 8 courses), Django, completed a masters degree in Microbiology and Immunology, and finallizinh a PhD in biomedcal spectroscopy (Applied Physics)
 - 💞️ I’m looking to collaborate on data science projects (particulary machine learning) in biomedical data, especially in the field of biomedical spectroscopy
 - 📫 You can reach me via my email: omar.elkadi@live.com
         More details about me are available at: